With the number of mobile-based P2P payment users reaching 26 million in the USA alone, the industry is showing a picture of uncontested growth.

 2. Faster Money Transfer Charges

-Venmo charges a fixed amount from all app users who wish to avail the fast money transfer facility.
-What happens is that usually, Venmo takes some two or three days to transfer money to the users’ bank account but when the user agrees to pay additional amount to expedite the transfer the money transfer time shortens to a great extent.
+Venmo charges a fixed amount from all app users who wish to avail the fast peer to peer money transfer facility.
+What happens is that usually, Venmo takes some two or three days to transfer money to the users’ bank account but when the user agrees to pay an additional amount to expedite the P2P money transfers, the money transfer time shortens to a great extent.

 3. Merchant Charges